 Why Do Cats Suckle Or Nurse On People Or Objects?

-Why Do Cats Suckle Or Nurse On People Or Objects?

-No matter what the choice, the reason behind this behavior remains the same.
+No matter the choice, the reason behind this behavior remains the same.

-Suckling and nursing behavior is most common in cats that are separated from their mother soon after birth.
+Suckling and nursing behavior is most common in cats separated from their mother soon after birth.

 A Natural Transition